Linus4world/adventourio/backend/README.md

     python -V

     # check if pip is installed
     pip -V
     ```
 2. Dependencies
     First we have to install one dependency by hand:
     ```sh
+    # Navigate to the folder
     cd pycorpora-master
     python setup.py install

+    # Navigate back for next steps
     cd ..
     ```
     You can then install all other dependencies by running:
     ```sh
     pip install -r requirements.txt
     ```
     *If you add new dependencies in the future make sure to also add them to the requirements.txt file!*

 ##### Running the server